-Thanks to a very dry winter, water has become the most valuable commodity at Karongwe.
+Thanks to a very dry winter, water has become the most valuable commodity in Karongwe.
 It is an essential requirement for almost every organism on this planet, and when under water stress, their will to survive is strong.
 When the animal in question weighs over six tons, the outcome is inevitable …

 For month after month, the local herd of elephants’ massive water requirements have wreaked havoc on our bush oasis.
 Elephants are fussy when it comes to water, and when faced with a stagnant pool of water versus the clean water in our tanks, there will only ever be one winner.